10 Best Bike Dash Cams for 2026: Top Picks

 • Additional Feature: 5-in-1: dash cam, GPS computer, speedometer, bike light, electronic horn

 The included 64GB card expands up to 128GB.
 The SVGo C1 is a 5-in-1 device: dash cam, GPS computer, speedometer, bike light (high, soft, and SOS strobe), and electronic horn.
 That SOS strobe doubles as an emergency signal on fast roads.
 The speedometer/odometer tracks real-time speed, distance, average and maximum speed, and total mileage for post-ride analysis.
-It is the only camera in this roundup that combines 4K recording, GPS, a real-time speedometer, an electronic horn, and a safety light with SOS strobe in one handlebar unit.
-Premium quality that justifies the cost for riders who want to reduce handlebar clutter.
+For riders who are already running a separate bike computer, a separate light, and a separate action cam, consolidating to a single handlebar unit is a genuine simplification — and the 4K/60fps output is the best in this roundup for capturing fast-moving traffic detail.

 Pick this if: you want one handlebar device that replaces your bike computer, front light, horn, and dash cam without stacking separate units.